PedroooAlmeida/PyDataScrape-Multiprocessed/README.md

 How Multiprocessing Works
 - This script uses Python's multiprocessing library to run multiple processes concurrently.
 Instead of scraping one webpage at a time, the script divides the list of URLs among multiple worker processes.
 This allows for significantly faster scraping, especially when dealing with a large number of URLs.

 - For example, if you have 4 CPU cores, the script can scrape 4 pages simultaneously.
-You can adjust the number of processes based on your machine's CPU capacity by modifying the processes parameter in the next script
+You can adjust the number of processes based on your machine's CPU capacity by modifying the processes parameter in the script "AdjustMultiprocessing.py"